rahulg603/rahulg603.github.io/index.md

       </section>
       <section>
         <h2>Research</h2>
-        <p>I use genetics as a window into biological phenomena such as ALS, fatty liver disease, and mitochondrial dysfunction.
+        <p>I use genetics as a window into biological phenomena such as mitochondrial dysfunction, ALS, and fatty liver disease.
 See more about <a href="/education" class="nav-link">my training / fellowships</a> and <a href="/publications" class="nav-link">my publications</a>.</p>
         <p>For my PhD, I worked with Vamsi Mootha and Ben Neale.
 I used statistical genetics across hundreds of thousands of people to ask about how mitochondria vary across people and its implications for aging, resulting in several discoveries:</p>
         <div style="padding-left: 2rem;">
           <ul>